WJSoftware/dr-fetch/README.md

 }
 ```

 This would also get more complex if you account for multi-value headers.
+The bottom line is:  This is complex.

 Now the same thing, using `setHeaders()`: